Chrysler (brand): 2020s

 In the early 2020s, Chrysler was facing an uncertain future with just two vehicle models in its lineup: the Chrysler Pacifica minivan and the Chrysler 300 sedan, which was last redesigned in 2010.
 In March 2023, Stellantis CEO Carlos Tavares said the brand would be "relaunched" with new models.
 One of those models is expected to be an electric crossover SUV by 2025, previewed by the Chrysler Airflow concept.
 In December 2023, the Chrysler 300 was discontinued.
 Furthermore, the company says it plans to make the Chrysler brand fully electric by 2028.

+Chrysler's product lineup in North America by 2030 will include the Pacifica, Airflow, Arrow, and Arrow Cross.